marcusig/pc-custom-code-bootstrap/README.md

-# Base plugin to extend the configurator ([github](https://github.com/marcusig/woocommerce-product-customizer) / [wordpress.org](https://wordpress.org/plugins/product-configurator-for-woocommerce/))
+# Base/Starter plugin to extend the configurator ([github](https://github.com/marcusig/woocommerce-product-customizer) / [wordpress.org](https://wordpress.org/plugins/product-configurator-for-woocommerce/))

 - Download and install the plugin
 - Check / edit the content of `configurator-custom-code.php` to add hooks, or remove the enqueued scripts